 A diode 1N4148 and a electrolytic capacitor is added to the circuit which increase brightness of the LED and the output voltage remains constant regardless of the circuit oscillating at 50 KHz.

-The diode 1N4148 is used here not for rectification but to block the reverse voltage from capacitor and make sure all the energy is flowing through LED.
-1N4148 is used because it is a germanium diode which has least voltage forward drop than conventional silicon diode like 1N4007.
+The diode 1N4148 is used here not for rectification but to block the reverse voltage from capacitor and make sure that all the energy is flowing through LED.
+1N4148 is used because it is a high frequency diode which can block reverse current at higher frequencies far better than a conventional silicon diode like 1N4007.

-1N4007 diode will also work but to get most out of your circuit, a germanium diode like 1N4148 is recommended.
+1N4007 diode will also work, but to get most out of your circuit, a high frequency diode like 1N4148 is recommended.

 The primary side of the transformer is short circuited; this will increase the brightness of the LED.